 The statute also states, “this definition shall not preclude the use of either hand to activate, deactivate, or initiate a function of the telephone.”

-That means that drivers may use the phone to a certain degree while driving, including most likely activating the phone’s navigation and voicemail features.
+That means that drivers may use the phone to a certain degree while driving.
+This includes most likely activating the phone’s navigation and voicemail features.

 Texting someone a message quickly at a stop sign or traffic light would not be exempted.
-In fact, judges in the state’s Appeals Court may have just taken the direction of the no-text ban one step further, creating a new type of traffic defense.
+In fact, judges in the state’s Appeals Court may have just taken the direction of the no-text ban one step further.
+This may have created a new type of traffic defense.